 By Dale Gillham |

-Even if you only have a small amount of start-up cash to invest, if you make some wise investment choices, you can get your money working hard for you and, in turn, give your bank balance the boost it needs!
+Even if you only have a small amount of cash to invest, if you make some wise investment choices, you can get your money working hard for you and, in turn, give your bank balance the boost it needs!

 By making consistently wise choices about which stocks to invest in, you can compound your returns and accelerate the growth of your portfolio.
-By doing this, you will be able to build up a nest egg so that you have more choices in life and in retirement.
+By doing this, you will be able to build up a nest egg so that you have more choices in life and retirement.